pmean/introduction-to-sql/modules/5508-07-assignments.md

 <!---my git--->
 This information is available both in Canvas and on [my github site][thisf].

-If there is a discrepancy, the Canvas site takes precedence.
-The [readme.md file][mygit] on my github site has links to other important files for this class.
+The [readme.md file][mygit] on this site provides links to other important files for this class.
+If there is a discrepancy between the github site and the Canvas site, the Canvas site takes precedence.

 [thisf]: https://github.com/pmean/introduction-to-sql/blob/master/modules/5508-07-assignments.md
 [mygit]: https://github.com/pmean/introduction-to-sql/blob/master/README.md